binarymist/dockersecurity-quickreference/manuscript/markdown/main/chapter2.md

     **Disabling user namespace for specific containers**

     In order to disable user namespace mapping, on a per container basis, once enabled for the Docker daemon, you could supply the `--userns=host` value to either of the `run`, `exec` or `create` Docker commands.
 This would mean the default user within the container was mapped to the host's root.

+## Control Groups (Risks)

+When a container is started with `docker run` without specifying a cgroup parent, as well as creating the namespaces discussed above, Docker also creates a Control Group (or cgroup) with a set of system resource hierarchies, nested under the default parent `docker` cgroup, also created at container runtime, if not already present.
+You can see how this hierarchy looks in the `/sys/fs/cgroup` pseudo-filesystem in the [Countermeasures](#hardening-docker-host-engine-and-containers-control-groups-sys-fs-cgroup) section.
+Cgroups have been available in the Linux kernel since [January 2008 (2.6.24)](https://kernelnewbies.org/Linux_2_6_24#head-5b7511c1e918963d347abc8ed4b75215877d3aa3), and continue to improve.
+Cgroups track, provide the ability to monitor, and configure, fine-grained limitations on how much of any resource a set of processes, or in the case of Docker or pure LXC, any given container can use, such as CPU, memory, disk I/O, and network.
+Many aspects of these resources can be controlled, but by default, any given container can use all of the system's resources, allowing potential DoS.

+**Fork Bomb from Container**

+If an attacker gains access to a container, or, in a multi-tenanted scenario where being able to run a container by an arbitrary entity is expected, by default, there is nothing stopping a fork bomb
+`:(){:|:&};:`
+launched in a container from bringing the host system down.
+This is because, by default, there is no limit to the number of processes a container can run.